DhwaniSondhi/Interactive-Intelligent-System/README.md

 ## Interactive Intelligent System
  This is combination of two assignments of COMP6741 Intelligent Systems.
-The aim of these assignments was to develop an intelligent agent that can answer University-related questions using a Knowledge-graph, Web Scraping and Regular Expressions.
+The aim of these assignments was to develop an intelligent agent that can answer University-related questions by creating a Knowledge-graph using Web Scraping and converting questions using Regular Expressions.

 ### Basics:
 - **Knowledge Graphs** are information represented in the form of graphs.